 Bamboo Charcoal Memory Foam Air and Gel Pillow

 Features: Renewable Resources, Hypoallergenic, Naturally Breathable, Repels Odors and Allergens, Natural Insulator, Sleeps Cool

 Inspired by the essence and energy of the islands, Cariloha blends the style of the Caribbean with the Spirit of Aloha to provide products driven by comfort and natural luxury.
 They turn self-replenishing bamboo fields into crazy-soft bamboo fabrics for bedding, apparel, and more.

 Experience: These pillows felt luxurious and oh so comfortable.
 You’ll feel like you’re on vacation sleeping on one of these.
-Both pillows are soft and supportive, but I’d say the Bamboo Charcoal Air pillow is softer and the Gel pillow sleeps cooler.
+Both pillows are soft and supportive, but I’d say the Bamboo Charcoal Air pillow is softer and the Gel pillow sleeps cooler, although both sleep cool.
 Cariloha also sent us some beautiful bamboo pillowcases which were ridiculously soft, luxurious, and cooling as well.
 Just be careful when washing them because someone (ahem Eric) must have used the wrong setting and slightly shrank them.
 The Viscose-from-Bamboo cover is extremely soft and while the pillows may look like something from another planet, even the microgel is made from Bamboo charcoal.